ksator/junos-automation-with-AWX/README.md

 cd junos-automation-with-AWX
 ```

-## On your laptop, edit the file variables.yml
+## edit the file variables.yml

 The file [**variables.yml**](variables.yml) defines variables.
-Edit it to indicate details such as:
+On your laptop, edit it to indicate details such as:
 - The IP address of your AWX
 - the git repository that has your playbooks
 - the list of playbooks from your git repository you want to add to AWX
+- the Junos devices credentials
 - and some additionnal details

+Run these commands on your laptop:
 ```
 vi variable.yml
 ```
 ```
 $ more variables.yml
 ---